 This can help you out with parametric and three-point estimation in particular.
 Remember that prices change with the times, so gather up-to-date costs of contracts and materials, not to mention any vendor quotes.

 One of the most popular ways of developing your own estimate is to take inventory of the resources you already have.
-After that, write down what you still need to purchase - and don't forget laboring employees as well, or any equipment you'll need.
+After that, write down what you still need to purchase—and don't forget labor and any equipment you'll need.

 From there, you can calculate an estimate.
 This pairs well with bottom-up estimating.